kazurayam/IWantToNameTestObjectsInMyLanguage/README.md

-I want to name Test Objects in my language (Japanese)
+I want to name Test Objects in my native language
 ==========

 # Problem to solve

 Katalon Studio upto version 7 has a prbolem of Internationalization.
-I can not name a Test Object in my language (ja_JP).
+I can not name a Test Object in my native language (ja_JP).
 When I try to use characters which are native for me, Katalon Studio rejects it.

 ![CannotNameItUsingJapaneseCharacters](docs/images/CannotNameItUsingJapaneseCharacters.png)